Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: Introduction

-A time-varying dataset and ephemeral utilization of some training samples can lead to severe performance degradation compared to general model training with a stationary dataset that seeks to minimize the loss function in (\ref{localObj_Static}).
-Under data scarcity, some changes in the client's dataset $\mathcal{D}_u$ during a training round may shift the statistical data distribution and the local optimizer's trajectory, creating instability in the prediction performance.
-For example, Fig. \ref{Stat_vs_Varying_DataPerform} shows the performance comparisons of the traditional centralized mini-batch \ac{sgd} algorithm \cite{bottou2018optimization} on the popular CIFAR-$10$ dataset \cite{krizhevsky2009learning} \bblue{with a simple \ac{cnn} model: the simulation details are left in the supplementary materials due to page limitations.} The empirical performance \bblue{makes} the performance deviations and instability \bblue{clear} when $\mathcal{D}_u$ changes over time.
-Therefore, when $\mathcal{D}_u$ can change over \bblue{the} training time, we need to pay special attention and customize the learning algorithms.
-Besides, since the existing \ac{fl} algorithms mainly consider static datasets, \bblue{they} may perform poorly in such practical resource-constrained cases.
-As such, any change in training datasets due to new sample arrival and old sample departure to accommodate the fixed memory storage of the clients necessitates new theoretical analysis and new \ac{fl} learning algorithms. \bblue{Moreover, the \ac{ml} model size can vary depending on the application, leading some clients to store only a few training samples in their remaining storage.
-As such, keeping the dataset static by ignoring the newly arrived samples and training the model on these few samples may not sufficiently capture the data distribution change over time, which can \bblue{degrade} the test performance.}
+Time-varying datasets and the ephemeral use of some training samples can lead to severe performance degradation compared to general model training on a stationary dataset, which seeks to minimize the loss function in (\ref{localObj_Static}).
+Due to storage limitations and changes in clients' label distributions in subsequent training rounds, their optimal local models may no longer remain optimal in the new datasets, a phenomenon known as {\em concept drift} \cite{hosseinalipour2023parallel}, leading to instability in prediction performance.
+Therefore, when $\mathcal{D}_u$ changes over time, we need to pay special attention and customize the learning algorithms.
+Besides, since existing \ac{fl} algorithms primarily focus on static datasets, they may perform poorly in resource-constrained settings.
+As such, any change in the training datasets due to new sample arrivals and old sample departures to accommodate the fixed memory storage of the clients necessitates new theoretical analysis and new \ac{fl} learning algorithms.
+Moreover, the \ac{ml} model size can vary by applications, leading some clients to store only a few training samples in their remaining storage.
+As such, keeping the dataset static by ignoring newly arrived samples and training the model on only a few samples may not sufficiently capture changes in the data distribution over time, which can degrade test performance.